Carlos Correa Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in the league.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.

-- The Mariners' 3.85 team ERA ranks sixth among all MLB pitching staffs.
+- The Mariners have the sixth-ranked team ERA across all MLB pitching staffs (3.84).

-- Mariners pitchers combine to allow 103 home runs (1.1 per game), the eighth-fewest in the league.

-- The righty last appeared on Sunday against the Detroit Tigers, when he threw five innings, allowing six earned runs while giving up eight hits.
+- The righty last pitched on Thursday against the Minnesota Twins, when he tossed six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.